keu/docs/software/role-permission-reference.md

 In addition, Workspace Admins have Deployment Editor permissions for all Deployments within the Workspace.

-## Workspace roles
+## Deployment roles

-Workspace roles apply to a single Deployment within a single Astronomer Software installation.
+Deployment roles apply to a single Deployment within a single Astronomer Software installation.

 ### Deployment Viewer